Expert dental care in Thailand, coordinated for you

 Pre-Operative CT Imaging

 A periapical X-ray or cone-beam CT scan maps root anatomy, bone density, and proximity to nerves and sinuses before the surgeon starts.
-For complex cases, CT imaging is essential — it reveals curved roots, ankylosis, and nerve proximity that a flat X-ray would miss.
+For complex cases, CT imaging is essential.
+It reveals curved roots, ankylosis, and nerve proximity that a flat X-ray would miss.

 • Three-dimensional root mapping prevents surprises during extraction